Visiting the UK from Overseas: Expert Guide To Getting Your Tax BackBrexit / HMRC / Taxback / UK

 - Non-resident landlord status

 HMRC’s regulations are vast and complicated as they attempt to capture every possible variable of any given financial circumstance.
-That’s why at Currency Fair we keep things simple for when you need to transfer Euros to Pound Sterling.
+That’s why at Currency Fair we keep things simple for when you need to convert Australian Dollars to Pounds.

 The three main areas above are where foreign nationals often lose out when they leave Britain so we examine them in more detail below: